How to use highlight box in Captivate?

 The highlight box is one of the visual elements that you can put on the slides of your Captivate elearning module.
 It is mainly used in drawing attention to a particular part of a static image such as a picture, a diagram, or a screen capture of a software application.

-Similar to the other Captivate topics in this blog, the screen captures, and test I made are based on Captivate 10 / Captivate 2017; however, this feature is not that different from its counterpart in Captivate 2019.
+Similar to the other Captivate topics in this blog, the screen captures, and test I made are based on Captivate 11 / Captivate 2019; however, this feature works in the same way as in Captivate 2017.

 Inserting highlight box

 You can insert a highlight box by doing either of the following: